telerik/reporting-docs/designing-reports/converting-reports-from-other-reporting-solutions/crystal-reports-converter.md

 ## Changes Information

 The Telerik Crystal Reports Converter is built against Crystal Reports 13.0.20.2399.
-In case you need to convert a Crystal Reports definition that has version lower than 13.0.2000, please use Telerik Reporting R3 2019 or earlier and check this KB article for more details: [Converting reports from Active Reports]({%slug converting-reports-from-activereports%}).
+In case you need to convert a Crystal Reports definition that has version lower than 13.0.2000, please use Telerik Reporting R3 2019 or earlier and check this KB article for more details: [Converting reports from various versions of CrystalReports]({%slug converting-reports-from-various-versions-of-crystalreports%}).

   ![crystal-reports-converter](images/Designer/crystal-reports-converter.png)